adrigrillo/metro-miner/README.md

 # METRO MINER
-Application based in the microservices architecture that constantly analyzes twits about the madrid underground system (metro madrid) for faults in the service.
+Application based in the microservices architecture that continuously analyzes tweets about the madrid underground system (metro madrid) for faults in the service.